París Galán: Political activism and LGBT organizing: 2001–2005

 Parra's first forays into political activism occurred in 2001 when his troupe participated in an HIV/AIDS awareness event in La Paz and was later contracted for a nationwide awareness campaign.
 Around this time, La Familia Galán began actively participating in early attempts at consolidating an LGBT movement in Bolivia.
 In 2002, it was one of over twenty groups that attended the III LGBT National Congress in La Paz.
-At the meeting, Parra and Las Galán criticized the way the event's organizers had been operating until then.
-Para's stance stemmed from his skeptical view towards non-governmental organizations, which he saw as corrupt, elitist, and unable to function as advocacy groups.
-Although La Familia Galán backed the formation of the National Network of LGBT Communities of Bolivia, the body gradually dissolved over time as member groups, including Las Galán, began dissociating themselves from it.
+At the meeting, Parra and Las Galán criticized the way the event's organizers had been operating.
+Parra's stance stemmed from his skeptical view towards non-governmental organizations, which he saw as corrupt, elitist, and unable to function as advocacy groups.
+La Familia Galán backed the formation of the National Network of LGBT Communities of Bolivia, but the body gradually dissolved as member groups, including Las Galán, began dissociating themselves from it.

 In 2005, the Rainbow Movement was formed, composed of La Familia Galán and other LGBT organizations opposed to the national network.
 The group sought to apply more overtly political overtones to the various pride events that had been held until then, promoting the idea that rather than simple aesthetic displays, LGBT marches could be used as platforms to demand civil rights.
 "This is not just a parade; this is a march to end homophobia", Parra stated at one demonstration.
 In June, the Rainbow Movement constituted La Paz's delegation to the IV LGBT National Congress, where it voiced its criticisms of the national network's failings.
-The group voted down the network's annual report and against its continuation as a body but was outvoted by delegations from the six other participating departments.
-Its members subsequently abandoned the congress on its second day, disregarding any ensuing resolutions it made.
+The group voted against the network's annual report and against its continuation as a body but was outvoted by delegations from the six other participating departments.
+Its members abandoned the congress the next day, disregarding any ensuing resolutions it made.